RefresherTowel/docs/statement/index.md

 ### What's the difference between `GetStateTime()` and per-state timers?

-- `GetStateTime()` / `SetStateTime()` live on the **Statement**:
+- `GetStateTime()` / `SetStateTime()` live on the **Statement** state machine itself:
   - Represent "how long the current state has been active (in frames)".
   - Automatically reset on state change.
   - Incremented in `Update()` while a state is active.

-- Per-state timers (`TimerStart()`, `TimerGet()`, etc.) live on the **State**:
+- Per-state timers (`TimerStart()`, `TimerGet()`, etc.) live on each individual **State** struct:
   - Optional, more flexible timers backed by `time_source`.
-  - Once started, a state’s timer advances every frame via the time-source system until you change out of that state or explicitly stop/pause/reset the timer, even if `Update()` is not being called for a while.
+  - Once started, a state's timer advances every frame via the time-source system until you change out of that state or explicitly stop/pause/reset the timer, even if `Update()` is not being called for a while.
-  - Good for specialised behaviour that needs pausing, restarting, or independent ticking across different update rates.
+  - Good for specialised behaviour that needs pausing, restarting, or independent ticking across different update rates (for example, these timers continue ticking even if the instance is disabled).

-In 99% of cases you’ll just use `GetStateTime()` on the machine and ignore per-state timers entirely.
+In 99% of cases you'll just use `GetStateTime()` on the machine and ignore per-state timers entirely.

 ---